WinmaH/MyBallerinaProject/README.md

 SHEET_NAME="sheet name of your Goolgle Sheet.
 For example in above example, SHEET_NAME="Stats" SENDER="email address of the sender"
 USER_ID="mail address of the authorized user.
-You can give this value as, me" Create a Google Sheet as follows from the same Google account you have obtained the client credentials and tokens to access both APIs.
+You can give this value as, me" AUTHTOKEN="token received from the twilio" ACCOUNTSID="ID received from the twilio"

+Create a Google Sheet as follows from the same Google account you have obtained the client credentials and tokens to access both APIs.

 Obtain the spreadsheet id by extracting the value between the "/d/" and the "/edit" in the URL of your spreadsheet.